anshikaa3/face-detection-web/README.md

 ## 🏗️ System Architecture

 1. User uploads an image via Streamlit UI
-2. Image is converted to a NumPy array
+2. Image is converted into a NumPy array
-3. Converted to grayscale for better detection
+3. Converted to grayscale for improved detection accuracy
 4. Haar Cascade classifier scans the image
 5. Faces are detected using feature-based detection
 6. Bounding boxes are drawn around detected faces